jmptrader/dmonitor/README.md

 ## **dmonitor** : A simple daemon monitor web application written in Go

+dmonitor is a simple web application for monitoring daemons.
+Provided for a daemon commands to start it, to stop it, to check its status, it can be monitored with a web interface.
+The daemons are expected to be running on a remote host which can be connected to with SSH.

 ### Project layout

 Below is a screenshot of the project layout.